pypa/packaging.python.org/source/specifications/entry-points.rst

 ``gui_scripts`` in the scripts directory of the install scheme.
 They are not responsible for putting this directory in the ``PATH`` environment variable which defines where command-line tools are found.

+As files are created from the names, and some filesystems are case-insensitive, packages should avoid using names in these groups which differ only in case.
+The behaviour of install tools when names differ only in case is undefined.